 Best Side Business Ideas & Best Businesses To Start With Little Money

 There is an incredible amount of power in doing life on your own terms.
 Maybe you want to escape the boss, maybe you want to build a little side income.

 We're all about that side hustle life.
-That's how Spencer started before he became a full time entrepreneur.
+That's how I started before I became a full-time entrepreneur.

-Spencer used this tactic to “stair step” his way into the business world.
-He started by build a simple website for an accountant, reinvested that money into his business, and here we are.
+I used this tactic to “stair-step” my way into the business world.
+I started by building a simple website for an accountant, reinvested that money into my business, and here we are.

 This is a great way to build a side income or wean yourself off of your job's income.
 Recommended for those who wish to be escape artists.

 Alright, hear me out.
 You might have never known that sneaker reselling was an industry, but it is.

 In fact, it's a monster industry.
 Like, the $1 billion kind of industry.

 Here's how it works: sometimes, shoe brands like Nike or Adidas (you may want to learn about the Adidas affiliate program) release special, limited edition shoes.
 If you pick the right pair of shoes, you can flip those shoes for a profit.

 Even best, you can do all of it from your home.